mlh-henry/localhost-ark/README.md

 Notes:
 * Make sure to change the `inventoryApi.uri` property to set to the IP address of the `server`.
 * Make sure to configure the `inventoryApi.sender` and `inventoryApi.passphrase` properly.
 You can find valid passphrases in the testnet config file `core/packages/core/lib/config/testnet/delegates.json`.
 Use [ARK Desktop Wallet](https://github.com/ArkEcosystem/desktop-wallet/releases) to import the passphare and get the wallet's address.
+* To register the client as a node of the ARK network, change the file `core/packages/core/lib/config/testnet/peers.json` and add server's ip to the list.

 ##### Install dependencies